ddoodev/discordoo/README.md

 <hr>

 ## WARNING
-Most of the stuff described here is not done yet, and we are just planning to implement it
+Most of the stuff described here is not done yet, and we are just planning to implement it.

 ## About
 Discordoo is a Discord API library interface.
 It was built from ground-up to provide better APIs, both internal and external.